Our Mission

 Commitment

-TWRC provides a community for people who are dedicated to Texas wildlife.
-We value and care about each other — working to inspire, challenge and support our fellow wildlife caregivers.
-Although many of us are volunteers, we aspire to a level of professionalism in everything we do.
+The Houston Humane Society Wildlife Center provides a community for people who are dedicated to Texas wildlife.
+We value and care about each other and work to inspire, challenge and support our fellow wildlife caregivers.
+We aspire to a level of professionalism in everything we do.

 Compassion

-At Texas Wildlife Rehabilitation Center (TWRC) we believe in the inherent worth and dignity of all living things.
-We value the lives of every animal that enters our care and vow to treat each animal humanely and with respect and compassion.
+We believe in the inherent worth and dignity of all living things.
+We value the life of every animal that enters our care and vow to treat each animal humanely, and with respect and compassion.
 Although our goal is to release all animals back to the wild, we hold ourselves accountable to do what is best for each individual animal.

 Stewardship

-Through our outreach programs we aim to help the public understand the importance of conservation and to gain an appreciation of native Texas wildlife.
-We are committed to educating the public about wildlife as a means to encourage people to coexist with the wild animals who share our environment.
+Through our outreach programs and educational partnerships, we aim to help the public understand the importance of conservation and gain an appreciation of Texas wildlife.
+We are committed to educating the public to encourage people to coexist with the wild animals who share our cities.

 Scroll to Top